 All the images on this site are for sale.
 We can have them printed on a number of different mediums, or provide the image electronically for your needs.
 Email us today for a quote.

-We meet a few years back, actually, the fall of 1983 and I had just started college as a computer science student.
-I had brought a small u/w 110 camera and housing with me, but quickly moved a Nikon F2 SLR.
-Fast forward a few years and friend suggested I work as the student newspaper photographer, which gave me access to a black and white darkroom.
-Rebuilding the campus observatory, I started taking photos images of the sky late at night.
-Not good for my academic life, but great fun regardless.
-Dating we would take photo trips around town when we had fun, and fun we had.
-I then spent 23 years in the Marine Option Program at UH Hilo, getting paid to take photos for species identification, I ran the electron microscopy lab and took photos to promote the program.
-I've since moved on to the astronomy department and while I'm in the ocean, I find it exciting with a news of a lunar eclipse, or other epic astronomical event taking place in Hawaii.
-During this time, I volunteered for the Pacific Tsunami Museum in Hilo, doing computer work from networking, setting up a digital archive system and of course touch screen kiosk systems.
+We met a few years back, the fall of 1983 and I had just started college as a computer science student at the age of 17.
+I had brought a small u/w 110 camera and housing with me to college, but quickly moved to a Nikon F2 SLR.
+Fast forward a few years, a friend suggested I work as the student newspaper photographer.
+This then gave me access to a black and white darkroom.
+Rebuilding the campus observatory, I started taking photos thru the campus telescope of the night sky..
+Not good for my academic life due to long nights, but great fun regardless.
+While dating, we would take photo trips around town which was fun, and fun we had.
+I then spent 23 years in the Marine Option Program at UH Hilo, getting paid to take photos for species identification and promoting the program.
+I also managed the electron microscopy lab taking micrographs and took tons of photos above and below the water to promote the program.
+I've since moved on to the astronomy department and am back to taking pictures of the night sky.
+I find it exciting with a news of a lunar eclipse or other epic astronomical event taking place in Hawai’i.
+I’ve volunteered for the Pacific Tsunami Museum in Hilo doing computer work from networking, setting up a digital archive system and of course touch screen kiosk systems.
 It is these touch screen systems that gave me the opportunity to travel to India, Thailand and Alaska setting up multi language kiosks promoting tsunami education.

-Please look around and enjoy the images, you can also find me on facebook.
-Warm Aloha from Volcano Hawaii.
+Please enjoy the images and you can also find me on facebook.
+Warm Aloha from Volcano, Hawai’i.